This post contains affiliate links.

 - The ability to add specific books, games, apps and videos to a profile.
 (This means your younger children can have different content than your older ones.)

 There are more details here straight from Amazon.
-Keep in mind that Free Time Unlimited is a totally separate, optional feature from FreeTime itself.
-The difference is that FreeTime Unimited is fully loaded with apps, books and videos pre-selected by Amazon.
-I don’t recommend this since much of it is pop culture twaddle in my CM/Classical opinion.
-I much prefer to add only exactly what I want the children to have access to, not what Amazon deems appropriate.
+Very important: Free Time Unlimited (Now called Amazon Kids) is a totally separate, optional feature from FreeTime itself.
+The difference is that FreeTime Unlimited/ Amazon Kids is a subscription that comes fully loaded with apps, books and videos pre-selected by Amazon.
+I don’t recommend this at ALL since much of it is, at best, unedifying pop culture twaddle, and at its worst, downright dangerous and agenda laden.
+I want to add only the exact content I want my children to have access to, not what Amazon deems appropriate.
+Amazon really pushes the Unlimited option, and the Kids Fires come with a year’s free subscription turned on.
+However, you can very easily unsubscribe with the flick of a switch under parental controls.

 Here is where I am going to insert a big, huge caveat and warning: There are possible loopholes and back door accesses to the unfiltered internet even within Freetime.
 If you purchase any sort of digital device for your child that has WiFi you need to plan on keeping a consistent watchful eye, even if that device has parental controls.